xyliatgithub/EN650654CIDOLD/LabOne/readme.md

 Please follow the instructions on [this page](http://mountrouidoux.people.cofc.edu/CyberPaths/networktrafficandddos.html) to complete the lab.
 In case the hyperlink does not work, here's the full URL: [http://mountrouidoux.people.cofc.edu/CyberPaths/networktrafficandddos.html]

+**Note: There are few changes needed in order to successfully run this lab:**
+- In Step 5 of "Setup": Please use the new rspec file "denialOfServiceLevel1_NEW.txt" instead of the file at the given link.

 ## Report Submission

 - The lab is due on 2/14, Friday by 11:59 PM.